CePeU/MarkdownToFoundry/README.md

    - allows for export profiles
    - allows for HTML tag replacement
    - allows for HTML modification with regex expressions
-   - allows to save HTML export to files (Windows only so far and not too well tested yet)
+   - allows to save HTML export to files (Linux file export could use more testing)
    - allows to add a footer and header section for the exported HTML (so you can add a body tag and "style.css" for the file export)
    - allows to add your own JavaScript code (macro) to manipulate and adjust the HTML
    - allows to upload as journal to Foundry VTT